 Learn About Black History: Websites, Books, Videos and Podcasts

 Black History Month started in 1915, as historian Carter G. Woodson and minister Jesse E. Moorland founded the Association for the Study of Negro Life and History, an organization researching and promoting the achievements of Black Americans.
 The group sponsored a National History week in 1926, choosing the second week of February to coincide with Abraham Lincoln’s and Frederick Douglass’s birthdays.
 President Gerald Ford officially recognized Black History Month in 1976.
 Each month has a new theme, and you can find information at the renamed Association for the Study of African American Life and History.
-In 2022, the theme is Black Health and Wellness.
+In 2023, the theme is Black Resistance.

 Help your kids understand the importance of Black History Month with these websites, books, videos and podcasts.